elliotlarson/dev-notes/ruby-process-notes.md

 The `ppid` of an orphaned process is 1, the master system process `init`.

+### Fork and exec

+The combination of these two is at the heart of process spawning in Unix.
+You use fork to create a copy of the current process and then exec to transform it.

 ### Sharing information between child and parent processes

 When you fork, file descriptors are shared with the child process.
 If you want to communicate between the processes you can create a `pipe`, which has it's own file descriptors for readers and writers.